ColinOrr/starwars/docs/rest.md

 ### Retrieve a person's homeworld

 Retrieves the details of a person's homeworld.
-The URL for the person can be found in the `homeworld_url` attribute from the list above.
+The URL can be found in the `homeworld_url` attribute from the list above.

 ```bash